I will find it difficult to drop off/pick up from school at the expected time, what can I do?

 How do you ensure good behaviour in school?

 Our main approach is to catch the children being good.
 Praising positive behaviour is an incredibly effective way of establishing good behaviour.
-Please refer to the school’s behaviour policy on the school website for detailed information.
+Please refer to the school’s Behaviour Policy in the Policy section of this website for detailed information.

 What should I do if I am worried about something?